bschulzebaek/declarative-admin/README.md

 | `view`   | Must be unique within the page.|                           |

 Note: The reserved page names are used to register pre-defined pages in the module.
 Using these is possible, but they come with their own defaults and behavior; custom configuration may be overridden.

+### Module UI Deep Dive

+Explore common use cases that require configuration or represent edge cases.

+Could do: Write-up per page type and list differences by module

+## Risks
+* Too many edge cases in one place → stability, testability
+* Compatibility

+## Limitations
+* Extensibility (Twig vs. Extension SDK)
+* Design will be more standardized across all modules